Het1014/Number-Guessing-Game/README.md

 ## Overview

-This is a fun and interactive Number Guessing Game built with HTML, CSS, and JavaScript.
+A fun and interactive Number Guessing Game built with HTML, CSS, and JavaScript.
 The game challenges players to guess a randomly generated number between 1 and 100 in as few attempts as possible.

 ---